MarkLundager/MarkLundager.com/README.md

 # To try the Controller:

-In order to try the Controller, simply log in using the following (I intend to create requirements for usernames & passwords):
+In order to try the Controller and see the stream, simply log in using the following (I intend to create requirements for usernames & passwords):

 Username: a

 Password: a